webrecorder/browsertrix-crawler/docs/docs/user-guide/common-options.md

 ### 1. Graceful Shutdown

 Initiated when a single SIGINT (Ctrl+C) or SIGTERM (`docker kill -s SIGINT`, `docker kill -s SIGTERM`, `kill`) signal is received.

-The crawler will attempt to finish current pages, finish any pending async requests, write all WARCS, generate WACZ files and other post-processing, save state from Redis and then exit.
+The crawler will attempt to finish current pages, finish any pending async requests, write all WARCS, generate WACZ files and finish other post-processing, save state from Redis, and then exit.

 ### 2. Less-Graceful, Quick Shutdown

 If a second SIGINT / SIGTERM is received, the crawler will close the browser immediately, interrupting any on-going network requests.
 Any asynchronous fetching will not be finished.
 However, anything in the WARC queue will be written and WARC files will be flushed.
 WACZ files and other post-processing will not be generated, but the current state from Redis will still be saved if enabled (see above).
-WARC records should be fully finished and WARC file should be valid, though not necessarily contain all the data for the pages being processed during the interruption.
+WARC records should be fully finished and WARC files should be valid, though they may not contain all the data for the pages being processed during the interruption.

 ### 3. Violent / Immediate Shutdown